KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Carson Gross is the creator of the htmx library and the founder of the HyperMedia Research Group at Montana State University.

-htmx enables developers to use custom HTML attributes that trigger AJAX requests and update fragments of a page without a full reload.
-As a hypermedia-driven approach, the server can return HTML fragments, eliminating the need for client-side JavaScript.
+htmx enables developers to use custom HTML attributes that trigger AJAX requests and update fragments of a page without a full reload without using JavaScript.
+As a hypermedia-driven approach, the server can return HTML fragments.

 Carson told the story of [Gunpei Yokoi](https://en.wikipedia.org/wiki/Gunpei_Yokoi), the original Game Boy designer.